Tutor system and Individual Training Plans (ITP)

 Responsiveness

 • Most clinical tutors work part-time.
 They will reply to e-mails, phone messages within a working week, unless on annual leave.
-If the trainee has an urgent issue they should phone the absence phone and/or e-mail the clinical director.
+If the trainee has an urgent issue they should email the absence inbox and/or e-mail their VTG lead.

 • Although trainees are typically on placement 2-3 days per week they are line managed by their clinical tutor throughout the working week.
 Placement supervisors do not have delegated line management responsibilities.
 Trainees would be expected to check university e-mails and triage them on every working day, including placement and teaching days.
 Not all e-mails need to be responded to on the day, but some will be more urgent.
 If not on leave, trainees will be expected to reply to all e-mails requiring a response within a week.